History shaped the lives of Monika and her mother Gabriella

 She was forever scarred by war.
 As a little child, in her mother’s arms, she barely escaped a hunt that both Soviet and German occupants systematically exercised in Europe.
 Her father’s name, Leon Knopik, was on both Stalin’s and Hitler’s lists of priority individuals to be found, arrested and killed.
 His name was alongside Polish patriots, intelligentsia, artists, clergy, activists, officers and university professors.
 My mother never met her father.
 He was taken during the famous defense of the Polish post office in Gdansk on the first day of World War II, held in a sequence of concentration camps, and eventually was killed in the Sachsenhausen-Oranienburg, a concentration camp near Berlin opened in 1936 for the detaining of political prisoners.
 By 1939, Nazi officers were committing mass killings, doing medical experiments and starving prisoners at the camp practices which would soon be implemented in death camps.
 My grandmother, with my mother in her arms, was on the run throughout occupied Poland, hiding in various basements, through the five years of the war.
 After the war she quickly remarried in order to change her name and avoid Soviet persecution.

 Her family lost everything during the war.
 I recall standing as a 5 year old on the empty square in Gdansk where the building that had belonged to her family stood until 1939.
 She survived communism, socialism and then raw version of capitalism in her older age.
-As is the case with most of the intelligentsia in former Eastern Europe, she lived a modest life and experienced ongoing poverty.
+As is the case with most of the intelligentsia in former Eastern Europe, she lived a modest life.
 I recall from childhood hearing her rehearsals, as I was spending time under the big piano, listening from below.
-I recall always having many books to read but not always a dinner.
-Her nationally recognized name as a piano professor would not provide her with any financial gain.

 Her instinctive approach towards music allowed her to get, very quickly, the ways in which I use lament in my work.
 I see lamentation as an expression that goes beyond and exists after language.
 It is a non-language, replacing our ability to speak in the face of a loss that is impossible to express.
 When you can’t use words anymore, music happens.